TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 Do the Crime.
 Pay the Fine.

-In the worst-case scenario, your insurance can deem this behaviour as fraud, reject your claim and even cancel your policy.
+In the worst-case scenario, your insurer may deem this behaviour as fraudulent, reject your claim, and even cancel your policy.

-Remember, being honest and consistent in your insurance dealings is the best policy legally.
-It is also the safest approach in today's digitally connected world.
+Remember, being honest and consistent in your insurance dealings is the best policy, both legally and otherwise.
+It is also the safest approach in today’s digitally connected world.

 Conclusion